manugaco/Project_Bachelors_Degree_Thesis/README.md

-# SpanishSocialMediaIndex
+### SpanishSocialMediaIndex

-Final degree project
-The repository consist in three files
+This is the repository of my final degree project.
+It consists in three files

  1- Scripts to get spanish twitter users